Table Of Contents

-What’s not simple is equipment complexity and finding available resources to keep the equipment running.
+What’s not simple is designing a maintenance strategy and finding available resources to keep the equipment running.
 Not to mention, you’ll always have to overcome the one certainty in manufacturing: Machines are going to break down.
 If a factory practices only reactive maintenance, technicians will never gain the upper hand.
 Plus, reactive maintenance is expensive because no planning process exists to accrue cost savings.

-This post will share the difference between preventive and predictive maintenance, and discuss the advantages of each.
+Today, we’ll explore preventive vs predictive maintenance and discuss the advantages of each.

-Preventive maintenance is when factory maintenance teams inspect equipment to identify failures before they occur, thereby reducing the risk of an unexpected breakdown and helping protect equipment condition.
-Machines can have hundreds of parts, so preventive maintenance typically focuses on parts that have limited lifespans or are critical to product quality and throughput.
+Preventive maintenance is when specific elements trigger factory maintenance workers to inspect equipment and identify failures before they occur, thereby reducing the risk of an unexpected breakdown and helping protect equipment condition.
+Machines can have hundreds of parts, so preventive maintenance typically focuses on anything that has a limited lifespan or is critical to product quality and throughput.

-There are typically two kinds of triggers that start preventive maintenance operations:
+There are generally two kinds of triggers that start maintenance action:

-Time-Based Preventive Maintenance: Instead of production cycles, this trigger is informed by the number of hours a part has been in use.
+Time-Based Preventive Maintenance: Instead of production cycles, this trigger is informed by the number of hours a certain part has been in use.

 Either of these specific triggers helps maintenance teams stay ahead of basic repairs, thus preventing major stoppages and downtime.
 However, this doesn’t really mean anything until you know when to utilize preventive maintenance.

 What Is Predictive Maintenance?